Valik3201/tic-tac-toe/README.md

   <h1>Frontend Mentor - Tic Tac Toe solution</h1>
 </div>

-This repository contains my solution to the Tic Tac Toe challenge on Frontend Mentor.
-Frontend Mentor challenges are designed to help you improve your coding skills by building realistic projects.
+This repository contains my solution to the Tic Tac Toe challenge on Frontend Mentor built with HTML, SCSS and vanilla JavaScript.
+Frontend Mentor challenges are designed to help improve coding skills by building realistic projects.

 <details>
   <summary>Table of Contents</summary>